 Summary:

 In this experiment, we have demonstrated how to determine the concentration of an n-BuLi solution by using diphenylacetic acid.
+We have also performed a reaction by adding n-BuLi to benzaldehyde.

 Applications

 Accurate concentrations of n-BuLi are important in order to be used successfully in a number of reactions. n-BuLi is commonly used in lithium-halogen exchange reactions to prepare aryllithium or vinyllithium reagents, which can be subsequently used in C–C bond forming reactions.
+Furthermore, it can be used as a base or nucleophile, depending on the reaction conditions.

 Legend:

 Figure 1.
 Reaction of n-BuLi with diphenylacetic acid.

+Figure 2.
+Addition of n-BuLi to benzaldehyde.